 To say I went out and bought one that day sounds dramatic, but hey, it adds to the story right?

 I was told that steel cut oats in the pressure cooker are next level so that was one of the recipes I was eager to test.
 And I couldn’t think of a better flavor to kick it all off with than Banana Bread!!
-Instant Pot Steel Cut Oats are about to rock your breakfast world!
+Instant Pot Steel Cut Oatmeal is about to rock your breakfast world!

 I was wildly surprised by the results of steel cut oats in the Instant Pot.
 Creamy and hearty and just pure deliciousness.
 And with all the effort of dumping ingredients and then waling away for a few minutes.